bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 :ref:`create a Pull Request <devguide_pull_requests>` on Bokeh's GitHub repository. **You don't need to set up and run all tests locally**.

-Folow those general guidelines to decide which tests to run locally:
+Follow those general guidelines to decide which tests to run locally:

 Whenever you change anything in Bokeh's codebase
     Run Bokeh's :ref:`codebase tests <devguide_testing_local_codebase>`